Limoniastrum monopetalum: Cultivation

-They can grow in any type of soil, even in poor and salty soils, and it grows well in sandy soils, and can tolerate neutral or acidic soils (with pH levels between 6.6 – 7.8).
+It can grow in any type of soil, even in poor and salty soils, and it grows well in sandy soils, and can tolerate neutral or acidic soils (with pH levels between 6.6 and 7.8).

 It prefers to grow in positions in full sun, but is very resistant to drought, and pollution.

 It is suitable for coastal planting, and they have been used in Mediterranean coastal gardens to cover slopes, planted in bushy groups and in pots and planters.
 They can combine well with plants of the genus; Cistus, Salvia, Rosmarinus, Eriocephalus and Bupleurum.
 In the Baleares, it has been grown as a groundcover for motorway roadsides, although in some littoral (near shore) areas it has become naturalized.

 They are not usually attacked by the usual Mediterranean pests and diseases.

 Propagation

 Limoniastrum monopetalum can be propagated in summer by cuttings, using the stem-tip method or by In vitro micropropagation.

 It was noted that cuttings taken in the winter or the spring, were more successful than those collected in summer or autumn.